 banner motdcode will cause the code to be dropped when processing the template.

-For more information on managing AOS-CX switches in Aruba Central using templates, see Configuring AOS-CX Using Templates.
+For more information on managing AOS-CX switches in Aruba Central using templates, see AOS-CX Configuration Using Templates.

 Configuration Using UI Groups